NVIDIA/DALI/docs/advanced_topics.rst

 - The ``bytes_per_sample_hint`` per operator argument, which accepts one value or a list of values.

 When one value is provided, it is used for all output buffers for an operator.
-When a list is provided, each buffer is presized to the corresponding size.
+When a list is provided, each operator output buffer is presized to the corresponding size.
 To determine the amount of memory output that each operator needs, complete the following tasks:

-1) you might Create the pipeline by setting ``enable_memory_stats`` to True.
+1) Create the pipeline by setting ``enable_memory_stats`` to True.
 2) Query the pipeline for the operator's output memory statistics by calling the ``executor_meta`` method on the pipeline.